 3. Use local backups

-Local computer backup cost nothing and don’t require any extra items.
+Local computer backup costs nothing and doesn’t require any extra items.
 These are good for those cases where your hardware is undamaged, but your information gets lost.